Access Map and Diagram

 The copper-roofed building was brought here in 1647 from Zojoji in Minato-ward, Tokyo.
 Originally, it was constructed in the 17th century to have memorial services for the wife of Hidetada Tokugawa (1579-1632), the Second Shogun of the Tokugawa Shogunate.
 As Zojoji was a Jodo sect temple, this Butsuden reflects elaborate decorations and is not like those of Zen temples, which are usually simple with no ornamentation.
 The latticed ceiling here, for example, is decorated with paintings of phoenixes and the interior is lacquered.

-Meanwhile, Hidetada Tokugawa's wife was called Goh, and NHK (state-owned Japan Broadcasting Corp.)
-TV's year-long historical drama featured Goh in 2011, which is one of Japan's most popular TV series on air every Sunday night.
+Meanwhile, Hidetada Tokugawa's wife was called Goh, and NHK (Japan's national public broadcasting organization) TV's year-long historical drama featured Goh in 2011, which is one of Japan's most popular TV series and on air every Sunday night.

 Enthroned on a gigantic pedestal in the center of the floor as the main object of worship is a giant sedentary statue of Jizo Bosatsu (Ksitigarbha-bodhisattva in Skt.) measuring as tall as 240 centimeters in sitting height and reaches 496 centimeters if the pedestal is included.
 For Zen temples, it is rare to enshrine a Jizo Bosatsu statue as the main object of worship.
 Why Jizo Bosatsu?
 Before the Temple was erected, this site had been an execution ground for criminals, termed Jigoku-dani , or the Hell's Valley.
 To console the souls of those criminals who may have been executed in cruel manners or even on false charge, Jizo Bosatsu was most suitable.
 The original Jizo Bosatsu statue was, however, destroyed by the fire in 1414, and the existing one was fashioned afterward.